-Always tell your doctor if you develop wheezing, a cough, fever or feel breathless.
+Always tell your doctor if you develop wheezing, a cough, a fever or feel breathless.
 You should also let them know if any existing breathing problems get worse.
-If necessary, they can arrange for you to have tests to check your lungs.
+They can arrange for you to have tests to check your lungs.

-Cyclophosphamide can increase the risk of developing a second cancer, usually leukaemia, years later.
-But the benefits of treatment usually far outweigh this risk.
+Cyclophosphamide can increase the risk of developing a second cancer, years later.
+The second cancer is usually leukaemia.
+But the benefits of treatment outweigh this risk.
 Your doctor can talk to you about this.

 Other information about cyclophosphamide